 GIF includes 12 member countries and the European Atomic Energy Community (Euratom), evolving from nine original member countries who signed the GIF charter in July 2001.
 These nine members, Argentina, Brazil, Canada, France, Japan, the Republic of Korea, the Republic of South Africa, the United Kingdom and the United States, were later joined by Switzerland, Euratom, the People's Republic of China and the Russian Federation to form the current 13 member forum.

 For more than a decade, GIF has led international collaborative efforts to develop next-generation nuclear energy systems that can help meet the world's future energy needs.
 The advanced systems are designed to meet four overarching goals: sustainability, safety and reliability, economic competitiveness, and proliferation resistance/physical protection.
-More specifically, our goals for these Generation IV reactor systems are to:
+More specifically, our goals for these Generation IV reactor systems are to do the following:

-- be a very unattractive route for diversion or theft of weapon-usable materials, and
+- Be a very unattractive route for diversion or theft of weapon-usable materials

 With these goals in mind, some 100 experts evaluated 130 reactor concepts before GIF selected six reactor technologies for further research and development.
 Five of the designs recycle fissionable material and produce less nuclear waste.
 Four designs co-generate heat that could be used for industrial processes such as seawater desalination or plastics production.